 - “Global” rate and discount optimization are centralized & managed

 - Engineers stay focused on usage optimization, agile iterative planning

 - Accountability: Individual feature and product teams have a clear budget to manage their own usage of cloud, decentralize decisions about resource optimization

-- Collaboration: Finance and Technology teams work together in near-real time (to match cloud‘s per-resource per-second operating model
+- Collaboration: Finance and Technology teams work together in near-real time to match the cloud‘s per-resource per-second operating model

 - Continuously improve for efficiency and innovation

 - Value-based metrics demonstrate business impact better than aggregate spend

 - Conscious trade-off decisions between cost, quality and speed